 We’re looking forward to welcoming you to the amazing community Nerissa has nurtured since 2003.
-All kinds of writers are welcome: we are poets, novelists, songwriters, memoirists, journalers and bloggers.
-Join a group, find your muse and your tribe and write that piece you’ve always wanted to create.
+All kinds of writers are represented here––we are poets, novelists, songwriters, memoirists, journalers and bloggers.
+Join a group, find your muse and your peeps and write that piece you’ve always wanted to create.

 Please indicate in your payment which group you’d like to join.
 If there isn’t room in your desired group, you will be asked if another group time might work, or issued a refund.
 All groups are on

-Wednesday afternoons: 12:30-2:30pm starting March 31, 2021
+Wednesday afternoons: 12:30-2:30pm starting Jan.
+10, 2024 (all genres)

 For more information, email us here: email@example.com.